-Hi Milkshakers, meet Stephanie Yeboah.
-Known to most as @nerdabouttown, this multi-award winning plus size blogger is a kickass advocate for body confidence and we highly recommend you follow her sharpish.
-She’ll make your Instagram feed a happier place.
+Meet Stephanie Yeboah.
+Known to most as @nerdabouttown, this multi-award winning plus-size blogger is a kickass advocate for body confidence and making Instagram a happier place.

-As a taster of her brilliance, we chatted to Stephanie about all things on the ‘gram, from her go-to Stories tool to how she spreads a positive message.
+As a taster of her brilliance, we chatted to Stephanie about all things on the ‘gram, from her go-to Stories tool to how she spreads her positive body confidence message.
 Be prepared to girl crush hard…

-Let’s start with how you found your Insta niche…
+Let’s start with how you found your body confidence and Insta niche…

-It began when I realised that there was a severe lack of plus size women of colour in the UK showing themselves living unapologetically and loving the skin they’re in, and considering the body positivity movement was created in part by plus size black women, I thought it was important for me to share my own journey to self-love and the things I had learned on the journey.
+It began when I realised that there was a severe lack of plus size women of colour in the UK showing themselves living unapologetically and loving the skin they’re in.
+Considering the body positivity movement was created in part by plus-size black women, I thought it was important for me to share my own journey of self-love and the things I had learned.
 I want to show women that it is okay to be bigger and still love yourself while having fun with fashion.

-And how do you spread that positive message?
+How do you spread your positive body confidence message?

 By being authentic, and trying to spread the message of self love and body confidence.
 I use my account to produce images of myself that people would consider ‘flawed’, and will write a short piece about that part of my body.
 I also use my feed to provide visibility and to help uplift others who may not have as big of a platform.